mahoney1/docs/animaltracking-tutorial.md

 ## Introduction

 This tutorial aims to show how to integrate data and events from a blockchain ledger, into a client-side React Dashboard app.
-The tutorial provides the end-to-end steps to render the data and events, into a fictitious animal co-operative dashboard app, providing summary charts, tables and then query and event data sourced from a local Hyperledger Fabric runtime blockchain.
-We will use the IBM Blockchain Platform VS Code developer extension to start a Fabric, and invoke some sample transactions to create data.
-We'll also start an Event Listener, still within the extension and finally, launch the application, which will automatically render the new data in tables within the dashboard application.
+It has two sections: the first, the development lifecycle: deploy everything local ; use the IBM Blockchain Platform VS Code extension to manage the full IDE and runtime local Fabric and show integration to a React client ; the second, the promotion lifecycle: package up the contract in IBP extension and promote it to a Cloud instance, the IBM Blockchain Platform SaaS and integrate your React client.
+The tutorial provides the end-to-end steps to stand up a React-based dashclient for a fictitious animal co-operative dashboard app, providing summary charts, tables and then query and event data (emitted by the contract) sourced the blockchain.
+We will use the IBM Blockchain Platform VS Code developer extension drive both end-to-end flows: local and SaaS.
+Finally, we will launch the React application client dashboard, and it will automatically render the new data in tables within the dashboard portal.

 **Figure 1.
 "CONGA Co-op" -- overview of Animal Tracking sample network and client interaction**

 ![Transaction flow](images/flow-overview.png)

-The tutorial uses an 'intermediate' model-based Typescript contract and is aimed at Developers who wish to understand how to integrate blockchain data into a sample application, in this case a React-based application based on (Tabler UI React-based Dashboard)[https://github.com/tabler/tabler-react].
+The tutorial uses an 'intermediate' level, model-based Typescript contract and is aimed at Developers who wish to understand how to integrate blockchain data into a sample React JS based application, based on (Tabler UI React-based Dashboard)[https://github.com/tabler/tabler-react].
 Take time to see what's going on - you don't necessarily have to understand Typescript, Javascript or React in great detail to understand this !
 The lifecycle of typical transactions contained in the animal tracking contract is shown below.

 ![Typical contract transaction lifecycle](images/animaltracking.png)